MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 = 0.1.5 =
 09.05.2021: js-change to load WordPress-images with srcset and portrait-mode correctly

 11.05.2021: introduced an CSS-option to change the background color of the slides, and several options of fotorama are now changeable with parameters of the shortcode.
 Currently no admin settings for that.
 But the default-values are not too bad.
 Soo, no need to change this here.
-TODO: Update this readme for this settings and changes!

 = 0.1.4 =
 1.05.2021: PHP error correction for setting of custom-fields lat and lon from gpx-file